 October 16, 2024

-SunDrive Partners with Trina Solar to Develop Solar Panels
+SunDrive Partners with Trina Solar to Develop Solar PanelsĀ

-Australia's SunDrive Solar is partnering with Chinese photovoltaic manufacturer, Trina Solar to develop advanced manufacturing facilities and launch Australian-made solar panels on a large scale.
+Australia’s SunDrive Solar has partnered with Chinese photovoltaic manufacturer Trina Solar to develop advanced manufacturing facilities and bring Australian-made solar panels to market at scale.

 Partnership to Launch Australian-Made Solar Panel Facility

-The partnership formalized through a memorandum of understanding (MoU) aims to enhance Australia’s domestic solar module manufacturing to compete both locally and globally.
-By leveraging Trina Solar's manufacturing expertise and n-type technology, along with SunDrive's copper metallization technology, the joint venture plans to produce Australian-made solar panels for residential and commercial rooftops.
-This proposed facility is expected to create over 300 jobs and strengthen the local supply chain for solar products, while also expanding the market share of Australian-made solar panels.
+By combining Trina Solar’s manufacturing expertise and n-type technology with SunDrive’s copper metallization technology, the joint venture plans to produce Australian-made solar panels for residential and commercial rooftops.
+The proposed facility is expected to create over 300 jobs, strengthen the local supply chain, and expand the market share of Australian-made solar panels.

 SunDrive Seeks ARENA Funding for Solar Production Expansion

-SunDrive intends to seek funding through the Australian Renewable Energy Agency’s (ARENA) Solar Sunshot program to enhance the joint venture’s solar module production and conduct feasibility studies for expanding the solar manufacturing value chain at the AGL Hunter Energy Hub site.
-The timing and capacity of production will rely on the outcome of the funding application.
+SunDrive plans to seek funding from the Australian Renewable Energy Agency’s (ARENA) Solar Sunshot program to support the venture.
+These funds would go toward solar module production and feasibility studies for expanding the solar manufacturing value chain at the AGL Hunter Energy Hub site.
+The timing and scale of production will ultimately depend on the outcome of the funding application.

 AU$550 Million Initiative Launched for Solar PV Innovation

-The collaboration between SunDrive and Trina Solar exemplifies the strong relationship between the two countries and their mutual support in advancing the global energy transition.
+This collaboration between SunDrive and Trina Solar highlights the ongoing partnership between Australia and China, reinforcing their shared commitment to advancing the global energy transition.

 You may also like